 YOM HA-ATZMAUT AND SEFIBAH

 The present article has been presented not so much because of the independent objective importance of the halakhic implications of Israel’s Independence Day but to demonstrate to the reader two Facts.
-First, contrary to a rather wide-spread prejudice, the Halalchah is not impervious to the significant events of contemporary life and history.
+First, contrary to rather widespread prejudice, the Halachah is not impervious to the significant events of contemporary life and history.
 Halakhah certainly does react to all that is important in Jewish history and human life, provided Jews are loyal to its discipline and scholars are sufficiently industrious to delve into its inner structure and make it yield its judgment.
-Second, the establishment of the State of Israel in particular has inspired a creative ferment in our contemporary responsa literature, one in which serious and often disciplined scholarship is combined with a genuine Ahavat Yisrael, a love for Israel and the State of Israel.
+Second, the establishment of the State of Israel, in particular, has inspired a creative ferment in our contemporary responsa literature, one in which serious and often disciplined scholarship is combined with a genuine Ahavat Yisrael, a love for Israel and the State of Israel.

 Magen Avraham, Or.
 Ch.
 686.